-Social service activity is not limited to the resident alone, but will usually include contact with the resident's family, close friends, and the coordination of services with other agencies, such as the West Virginia Department of Health and Human Resources (DHHR), Social Security Administration (SSA), Veteran's Administration (VA), Aging & Disability Resource Centers, community service organizations, etc. A good working knowledge of community resources is a valuable asset for the social worker.
+Social service activity is not limited to the resident alone, but will usually include contact with the resident's family, close friends, and the coordination of services with other agencies, such as the West Virginia DHHR, Social Security Administration (SSA), Veteran's Administration (VA), Aging & Disability Resource Centers, community service organizations, etc. A good working knowledge of community resources is a valuable asset for the social worker.